heythisisgordon/SyntheticErrandsScheduler-v3/docs/developer_log.md

   - Test the GUI thoroughly with both integer-based and date-based schedules to ensure correct display
   - Update the visualization component if necessary to handle the new date representations
   - Consider updating other parts of the system to consistently use datetime objects for improved time handling

+15. Task: Implement Vehicle Routing Problem (VRP) Solver and Optimizer Selection
+- Created a new file algorithms/vehicle_routing_optimizer.py to implement the VRP solver using Google OR-Tools
+- Updated gui/problem_definition_tab.py to include a dropdown for selecting the optimizer (CP-SAT or VRP)
+- Modified gui/main_frame.py to store the selected optimizer and pass it to the optimized solution tab
+- Updated gui/optimized_solution_tab.py to use the selected optimizer when generating the optimized schedule
+- Updated docs/readme.md to include information about the new VRP solver and optimizer selection feature
+- Challenges:
+  - Integrating the VRP solver with the existing project structure and data models
+  - Ensuring that both optimizers (CP-SAT and VRP) can work with the same input data and produce compatible output
+- Decisions:
+  - Kept the VRP solver implementation separate from the existing CP-SAT solver for modularity
+  - Used a strategy pattern to allow easy switching between optimizers in the GUI
+  - Updated the Schedule model to accommodate both integer-based and datetime-based representations for compatibility
+- Next steps:
+  - Implement comprehensive unit tests for the new VRP solver
+  - Conduct performance comparisons between the CP-SAT and VRP solvers for various problem sizes
+  - Update the CLI interface to allow optimizer selection in command-line mode
+  - Consider implementing a hybrid approach that combines both solvers for potentially better results

+16. Task: Implement Optimizer Selection in CLI Mode
+- Updated main.py to add command-line arguments for selecting the optimizer (CP-SAT or VRP)
+- Modified cli_interface.py to accept the optimizer choice as an argument
+- Updated the cli_main function in cli_interface.py to use the selected optimizer
+- Added error handling for invalid optimizer selections
+- Updated the documentation in main.py and cli_interface.py to reflect the new CLI options
+- Challenges:
+  - Ensuring consistency between GUI and CLI optimizer selection mechanisms
+  - Maintaining backward compatibility with existing CLI usage
+- Decisions:
+  - Used argparse in main.py to handle command-line arguments, including the new --optimizer option
+  - Set CP-SAT as the default optimizer to maintain compatibility with existing usage
+  - Updated the cli_main function signature to accept the optimizer choice
+- Next steps:
+  - Update the project documentation (readme.md, ux_overview.md) to include information about CLI optimizer selection
+  - Create test cases for CLI optimizer selection
+  - Consider adding more detailed output in CLI mode to show which optimizer is being used

+17. Task: Rename Initial Scheduler to Initial Greedy Scheduler
+- Renamed algorithms/initial_scheduler.py to algorithms/initial_greedy_scheduler.py
+- Updated all references to initial_scheduler.py across the project:
+  - Modified imports in cli_interface.py, gui/optimized_solution_tab.py, gui/greedy_solution_tab.py, and gui/visualization_tab.py
+  - Updated function names from initial_schedule to initial_greedy_schedule
+- Updated tests/test_initial_scheduler.py to reflect the new naming convention
+- Modified relevant documentation files (readme.md, project_scope.md) to mention the "initial greedy scheduler" instead of just "initial scheduler"
+- Challenges:
+  - Ensuring all references to the initial scheduler were updated consistently across the project
+  - Maintaining backward compatibility with existing code and tests
+- Decisions:
+  - Kept the basic functionality of the initial greedy scheduler unchanged
+  - Updated documentation to emphasize the greedy nature of the initial scheduling algorithm
+  - Retained the InitialSchedulingError exception name for consistency
+- Next steps:
+  - Run comprehensive tests to ensure the renaming didn't introduce any bugs
+  - Review the initial greedy scheduler implementation to ensure it adheres to a true greedy approach
+  - Consider adding more detailed comments in the initial_greedy_scheduler.py file to explain the greedy algorithm

+18. Task: Implement General Optimizer Call and Rename CP-SAT Optimizer
+- Renamed 'optimizer.py' to 'CP_SAT_optimizer.py'
+- Updated import statements in all relevant files to use the new filename
+- Modified main.py to pass the optimizer parameter to both CLI and GUI modes
+- Updated gui/main_frame.py to accept and use the optimizer parameter
+- Ensured that gui/problem_definition_tab.py correctly updates the selected optimizer
+- Verified that gui/optimized_solution_tab.py uses the selected optimizer correctly
+- Challenges:
+  - Ensuring consistent optimizer selection across both GUI and CLI modes
+  - Maintaining backward compatibility with existing code and tests
+- Decisions:
+  - Used a string parameter ('cp-sat' or 'vrp') to represent the chosen optimizer
+  - Implemented conditional logic in relevant parts of the code to use the appropriate optimizer based on the selection
+  - Kept the existing optimizer implementations (CP-SAT and VRP) separate for modularity
+- Next steps:
+  - Update the project documentation (readme.md, ux_overview.md) to reflect the new optimizer selection feature
+  - Create additional test cases to ensure proper functioning of both optimizers in various scenarios
+  - Consider implementing a factory pattern or dependency injection for more flexible optimizer selection in the future

 # Add your log entries here as you work on the project